 Be forewarned, the blog post we review here is deliberate bait to sell wpmudev theme memberships.
 It’s the flawed article: 15 Great Mobile First WordPress Themes to Boost Your Site Performance by Rachel McCollin.
-First published in 2016 but still relevant to what we teach about speed.

 We found one potential winner in the bunch.

 The first theme presented is one of wpmudev’s themes called “Upfront.”
 But you must be a paid member to download it.
 We don’t use paid themes.
 So it’s instantly off our evaluation list.
 All other themes on the reviewed blog page are free and available from the free WordPress Theme Directory.